DTrisanthi24/blinkit-dashboard/README.md

 Power BI (or HTML/CSS/JS charts)

 ## How to View
-- Open PBIX file in Excel
+- Open BlinkIT Grocery Data Dashboard in Excel
-- Or view screenshots in `/screenshots`